amaranth-lang/rfcs/text/0073-stricter-connections.md

 (eq (sig a) (sig b))
 ```

-This RFC proposes adding a check to `View.eq()` that would reject direct assignments from another `View` with a non-identical layout.
+This RFC proposes adding a check to `View.eq()` that would reject direct assignments from another aggregate data structure with a non-identical layout.
-If such an assignment is desired, the other `View` can be explicitly passed through `Value.cast()` first.
+If such an assignment is desired, the other aggregate data structure can be explicitly passed through `Value.cast()` first.

 Currently `lib.wiring.connect()` passes every signal through `Value.cast()` before assigning them.
 This results in a `ValueCastable`'s `.eq()` not being called, and thereby bypassing the check proposed above.